szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/readme.md

   - Regenerate 1 HP per second while the effect is active
   - Can be taken unlimited times.
 - **Deep Shades**: This new HLA is the continuation of the shadow conjuration line.
 It may be chosen three times, and allows the caster to cast one of the following:
-  - **Shadow Shield**: A defensive spell roughly inspired by the NWN/NWN2 spell, which grants Blur, +2 AC (+4 vs. missile), 8 Mirror Images, a shadow-like appearance, +20 ability in hiding, immunity to weapons under +2 enchantment, and immunity to necromantic effects.
+  - **Shadow Shield**: A defensive spell roughly inspired by the NWN/NWN2 spell, which grants Blur, +2 AC (+4 vs. missile), 8 Mirror Images, a shadow-like appearance, +20 ability in hiding, immunity to weapons under +2 enchantment, and immunity to necromancy.
 It lasts for 2 turns.
   - **Delayed Blast Shadow Fireball**: Similar to Shadow Fireball, but based on the Delayed Blast Fireball.
   - **Shadowstep**